-The best trail cameras can allow you to get spectacular candid shots of wildlife.
-Also known as game cameras or remote cameras, they are specifically designed to be used remotely so the photographer can avoid disturbing wildlife.
+The best trail cameras can capture stunning candid shots of animals and other wildlife.
+Also known as game cameras or remote cameras, these devices are specifically designed to be used remotely to allow photographers to avoid disturbing wildlife.

-As well as being used to capture animals and other wildlife, some people also use trail cams for security.
-The best trail cameras are typically waterproof, durable and shoot both video and still images.
-They're also usually camouflaged, or finished in a plain earth tone, allowing them to blend into a natural background and go unseen by potential subjects.
-From that foundation, there are many different additional features to look out for when deciding which of the best trail cameras suits your needs.
-They offer different lighting ranges and image qualities, and some offer solar power and provide cellular connection for remote viewing.
+Some people also use trail cams for security since the best trail cameras are typically waterproof, durable and shoot both video and still images.
+Cameras are usually camouflaged or finished in a plain earth tone, allowing them to blend into a natural background and go unseen by potential subjects.
+There are many additional features to look out for when deciding which of the best trail cameras suits your needs.
+The cameras offer different lighting ranges and image qualities, and some offer solar power to reduce the need for battery changes and cellular connection for remote viewing.

-If you're looking for a different type of camera, check our guide to the best camera for creatives, and if you're just starting out, see our roundup of the best cameras for beginners.
+If you're looking for other types of cameras, check our guide to the best camera for creatives, and if you're just starting out, see our roundup of the best cameras for beginners.
 Meanwhile, read on for our guide to the best trail cameras available now.
-Note: there are currently some issues with stock so we have ordered the cameras in this list to reflect the shortage.
-Most models appear to be coming back into stock in late May.

 The best trail cameras available

-The more affordable Bushnell Core DS Low Glow Trail Camera is virtually identical to the No Glow model in specs for video and stills.
-It comes with all the tech offered by its big brother (dual image sensor technology and high-resolution stills with full HD video).
+The Bushnell Core DS Low Glow Trail Camera is virtually identical to the No Glow model (see number 4) in specs for video and stills, but comes at a cheaper price.
+It has all the same tech offered by its big brother, including dual image sensor technology and high-resolution stills with full HD video.

 The difference is all in the lighting.
-The Low Glow's lighting is brighter than the more expensive No Glow, so the camera may be noticed by some wildlife, and by any people passing by.
+The Low Glow's lighting is brighter than the more expensive No Glow, so the camera is more likely to be noticed by some wildlife and by any people passing by.
 However, a lower cost for the same quality of photography and video means this is still one of the best trail cameras around.

-This Skypoint trail camera adds another welcome feature for those that want to review footage remotely on their phone or another device.
-On top of its rechargeable lithium-ion battery, the Skypoint Link-S also boasts cellular technology that allows the camera to connect straight to the Skypoint app on your smartphone, tablet, or laptop.
+The Spypoint Link-S trail camera adds another welcome feature for anyone who wants to review footage remotely on their phone or another device.
+Its cellular technology allows the camera to connect straight to the Skypoint app on your smartphone, tablet, or laptop.

-With potentially unlimited battery time and no need to visit the camera to download stills and videos from the memory card, this is one of the best trail cameras for more remote locations or areas where you want to avoid disturbing timid wildlife.
+With a rechargeable lithium-ion battery offering potentially unlimited battery time and no need to visit the camera to download stills and videos from the memory card, this is one of the best trail cameras to set up in remote locations or areas where you want to avoid disturbing timid wildlife.
 It also has distance detection of up to 100ft.
 It shoots colour in the day and infrared at night.

-One of the challenges of remote trail cam recording is the ability to capture decent footage in both bright daylight and the dark of night.
-Bushnell helps resolve that by giving this trail camera two image sensors rather than one. the first is optimised for daytime use and the other for use at night.
-Together with the Bushnell Core DS No Glow Trail Camera's 'nearly invisible' LED lights, this makes it easier to capture shots of even the most timid of wildlife.
+With remote trail cam recording, it can be a challenge to capture decent footage in both bright daylight and at night.
+The Bushnell Core DS No Glow Trail Camera helps resolve that issue by giving this trail camera two image sensors rather than one.
+The first is optimised for daytime use and the other for night.
+Together with the camera's 'nearly invisible' LED lights, this makes it easier to capture shots of even the most camera-shy wildlife.

 This trail camera captures incredible stills detail at 30MP and shoots smooth full HD video at 60fps.
-The camera triggers in a stunningly fast 0.2 seconds, so you shouldn't miss the opportunity for a shot when one arises.
-It boasts a solid construction designed to withstand hot and cold temperatures alike, and the camera's 'no glow' lighting makes it harder to find, keeping the device safer from potential thieves.
+The trigger time is a stunningly fast 0.2 seconds, so you shouldn't miss the opportunity for a shot when one arises.
+This device also boasts a solid construction designed to withstand heat and cold, and the camera's 'no glow' lighting makes it harder to find, keeping the device safer from potential thieves.
 All in all, this is one of the best trail cameras around.

 This trail camera offers some impressive specs for the price, allowing it to compete with more expensive products.
-It boasts a video record time of up to 180 seconds and can trigger up to nine stills photos in burst mode.
 It captures full HD video and shoots 10MP still images, firing in less than 0.5 seconds.
+It has a video record time of up to 180 seconds and can trigger up to nine stills photos in burst mode.

-With durable, waterproof housing, the Stealth Cam G42NG runs on eight AA batteries, while the metadata on files includes time, date, moon phase, and temperature to allow better accuracy when studying footage.
+The Stealth Cam G42NG has durable, waterproof housing and it runs on eight AA batteries.
+The metadata provided on files includes time, date, moon phase, and temperature to allow better accuracy when studying footage.

-At only five inches tall, the ultra-compact Spypoint Force-20 Trail has some impressive specs for its size, capturing 20MP stills.
-As long as you aren't fussed about audio recording, the Force-20 is ideal if you want something small and compact with an entry-level price tag.
-It triggers at 0.7 seconds, has an illumination range of up to 80 feet and operates in temperatures between -30 °C and +50 °C.
+At only five inches tall, the ultra-compact Spypoint Force-20 Trail has some impressive specs for its size.
+It captures 20MP stills and triggers at 0.7 seconds.
+Its illumination range is up to 80 feet and it operates in temperatures between -30 °C and +50 °C. As long as you aren't fussed about audio recording, the Force-20 is ideal if you want something small and compact with an entry-level price tag.